kaunlab/KaunLab/README.md

 ## Hi there 👋

+The Kaun Lab at Brown University designs and develops custom equipment for tracking fly behavior.
+We endeavor to make everything we design and develop as open access.
+You can find resources to design and operate our published apparatuses below.
+All of the data acquired with each apparatus is published in the Brown Data Repository with the link in the Data Availability section within each publication.

+If you can't find what you need here or if you are having issues with the code, please feel free to contact us: kaunlab@gmail.com.

 <!--
 **kaunlab/KaunLab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.